decentraland/documentation/content/creator/sdk7/networking/remote-scene-considerations.md

 To preview a scene that uses an authoritative server, you must run both the scene and the server it relies on.
 The server can be run locally in the same machine as the preview, as an easier way to test it.

-To start the server, go to the `/server` folder and run `npm start`.
+To start the server, go to the `/server` folder and run `npm run start`.

-Once the server is running, either remotely or locally, you can run `dcl start` on the scene as you normally do for local scenes.
+Once the server is running, either remotely or locally, you can run `npm run start` on the scene as you normally do for local scenes.

 Once the scene preview is running, you can open multiple browser tabs pointing at the same local address.
 Each tab will instantiate a separate player in the same scene, these players will share the same scene state as the scene changes.